lakeforest2007/photo-app/README.md

 ## Lessons learned

-- Must validate session state in the backend in case of man in the middle attacks
+- Must validate session state in both the frontend and the backend in case of man in the middle attacks
 - Check user input errors as early and as frequently as possible - this provides a better user experience